 A spiral upcut/down cut router bit is the best router bit to cut circles in wood.
 The shape of the bit ensures more constant contact with the material.
 The blade of the bit touches the material only in several places along its length which reduces the chance of the bit being destroyed or burned.

 The circle jig is made of birch plywood and MDF.
-I use a thinner (6mm) plywood board to use as much of the bit length as possible. Β
+I used a thinner plywood board, measuring 6mm, to maximize the use of the bit length as much as possible.

 Different types of hand routers can be attached to the jig.
 The router is not directly fixed to the cutting base but secured with bearings.
 Mounting and dismounting a router is very quick and there are no delays in setting the jig up.